JanzenLiu/csci499_chengtsu/README.md

 ```

 If you are using vagrant and the provisioning script in `Vagrantfile` somehow does not work
-perfectly and causes errors when you are building or running the project, (I have tested for
+perfectly and causes errors when you are building or running the project (I have tested for
 several times to make it work well on my own machine, but I am not completely sure that works
 perfectly for you), you may need to manually fix the errors accordingly.